wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-32!

+-   !begin-bullet!
--   Complete themes now always override all elements of the default theme (@has2k1, #2058, #2079).
+    Complete themes now always override all elements of the default theme (@has2k1, #2058, #2079).

+    !end-bullet!
+-   !begin-bullet!
--   Themes now set default grid colour in `panel.grid` rather than individually in `panel.grid.major` and `panel.grid.minor` individually.
+    Themes now set default grid colour in `panel.grid` rather than individually in `panel.grid.major` and `panel.grid.minor`
+    individually.
 This makes it slightly easier to customise the theme (#2352).

+    !end-bullet!
+-   !begin-bullet!
--   Fixed bug when setting strips to `element_blank()` (@thomasp85).
+    Fixed bug when setting strips to `element_blank()` (@thomasp85).

+    !end-bullet!
+-   !begin-bullet!
--   Axes positioned on the top and to the right can now customize their ticks and lines separately (@thomasp85, #1899).
+    Axes positioned on the top and to the right can now customize their ticks and lines separately (@thomasp85, #1899).

+    !end-bullet!
+-   !begin-bullet!
--   Built-in themes gain parameters `base_line_size` and `base_rect_size` which control the default sizes of line and rectangle elements (@karawoo, #2176).
+    Built-in themes gain parameters `base_line_size` and
+    `base_rect_size` which control the default sizes of line and rectangle elements (@karawoo, #2176).

+    !end-bullet!
+-   !begin-bullet!
--   Default themes use `rel()` to set line widths (@baptiste).
+    Default themes use `rel()` to set line widths (@baptiste).

+    !end-bullet!
+-   !begin-bullet!
--   Themes were tweaked for visual consistency and more graceful behavior when changing the base font size.
+    Themes were tweaked for visual consistency and more graceful behavior when changing the base font size.
 All absolute heights or widths were replaced with heights or widths that are proportional to the base font size.
 One relative font size was eliminated (@clauswilke).

+    !end-bullet!
+-   !begin-bullet!
--   The height of descenders is now calculated solely on font metrics and doesn't change with the specific letters in the string.
+    The height of descenders is now calculated solely on font metrics and doesn't change with the specific letters in the string.
 This fixes minor alignment issues with plot titles, subtitles, and legend titles (#2288, @clauswilke).

+    !end-bullet!

 !end-bullets-32!